 Other Frequently Asked Questions

-If you'd like to choose a suitable external hard drive to share between a Mac and a PC take a look at the this selection..
+If you'd like to choose a suitable external hard drive to share between a Mac and a PC.
+You can take a look at the ones I consider the best.